 September 29, 2020 · 6 min read

 I’m really excited to show everyone what I’ve been working on for the past 9 months.
 It’s a new product aimed to enhance user experience when using PHPStan.
 I want to challenge a common presumption that developer tools like PHPStan are usually constrained to CLI, limiting their visual side, and possible interactions.

-With PHPStan Pro you’ll be able to sift through reported errors and fix them much faster.
-There are three parts that will enable that:
+With PHPStan Pro you’ll be able to sift through reported errors much faster.

 When you launch PHPStan Pro by adding

 analyse command, it will automatically open your web browser with its user interface: